gwendolynthompson/proxy-tuning/README.md

 ## Impacts
 - Addresses one of the major challenges in LLMs: **efficent fine-tuning** which enables people to adapt large, pretrained models to new tasks without as many resources.
-- Builds on research in transfer learning and fine-tuning.
+- Builds on research in **transfer learning and fine-tuning**.
 It extends the previous ideas without needing access to the model's parameters.
-- Provides new methods for handling proprietary models.
+- Provides new methods for handling **proprietary models**.

 ## Critical Analysis
 - There is a tradeoff between different metrics.
 Users must pick a balance between two desired attributes like truthfulness and informativeness.

 - Large dependence on proxy model quality, it must be well-trained and fine-tuned to ensure high quality results

 - Specific to language models where access to logits is possible, may not be as transferable to models like image generation.